 How can you tell if your product is ACTUALLY cruelty free??

 That is exactly why accreditation boards exist!
 Yay.

-Look for official logos on the packaging: such as Choose Cruelty Free, PETA, and Leaping Bunny (as pictured below) as well as perusing the ingredients list for any animal ingredients.
+Look for official logos on the packaging: such as Choose Cruelty Free, PETA, and Leaping Bunny as well as checking the ingredients list very carefully for animal ingredients.